muratk5n/thirdwave/en/README.md

 2022.

-Sara Aagesen, Spain's Secretary of State for Energy, confirmed the auction would go ahead before the end of this December in an announcement on October 1"
+Sara Aagesen, Spain's Secretary of State for Energy, confirmed the auction would go ahead before the end of this December"

 [[-]](https://www.pacificgreen-solar.com/articles/reflections-spains-upcoming-200-mw-csp-auction)